sara-nl/clouddocs/VU-20171113/partB.markdown

 >**NOTES:**
 >
-> If you have not completed (and understood) [Part A](partA), please do so first.
+> If you have not completed and understood [Part A](partA), please take your time before moving forwards.
 >
+> Do you have any Virtual Machine(s) running?
+[Terminate](partA#first_shutdown) them now.
+>
-> For the rest of the tutorial we will omit the `ubuntu@ip-145...:~$` prompt in the instructions.
+> For the rest of the tutorial we will omit the terminal prompt `ubuntu@packer-ubuntu-14:~$` in the instructions.
 It allows you to copy-n-paste the commands directly to your terminal.

 ### 1. Persistence